-As natural gas is the primary contributor to our carbon footprint, the Company is focused on reducing its reliance on natural gas generators.
-Throughout 2021, we actively worked with our electricity provider, BC Hydro, to upgrade our service capacity for additional electricity.
-This required the installation of new infrastructure by BC Hydro which was completed in Q3 2022.
-With this new infrastructure we are able to draw more electricity from the grid and shut off the natural gas generators entirely.
-This helps us reduce our energy use, as drawing electricity directly from the grid is much more efficient than natural gas generators.
-It will also significantly cut down our carbon footprint as close to 95%5 of British Columbia's electricity is generated from renewable sources such as hydro, wind, and biomass, which have a very low carbon footprint.
+As natural gas is the primary contributor to our carbon footprint, the Company focused on reducing its reliance on natural gas generators.
+With our BC Hydro grid connection in September 2022 we were able to begin drawing electricity from the grid reducing natural gas by 24% in 2022 as electricity is much more efficient than natural gas generators.
+It will also significantly cut down our carbon footprint as close to 95% of British Columbia's electricity is generated from renewable sources such as hydro, wind, and biomass, which have a very low carbon footprint.

-In the future, we plan to start tracking more emissions sources such as air travel and employee commuting as part of our inventory to provide a more comprehensive account of our overall carbon footprint.
-As 2021 was a ramp-up year for us, we will establish 2022 as our baseline year and plan to set an ambitious reduction target against that baseline once our BC Hydro upgrade is complete.
+In the future, we plan to start tracking more emissions sources such as air travel and employee commuting as part of our inventory to provide a more comprehensive account of our overall carbon footprint, but we view this as a mid-term goal.
+2023 will allow us to set a new baseline as we will have a full year with BC Hydro and we can set more ambitious targets for 2024.